vishalkrkamat/Arbor/README.md

 ## ⚠️ Development Status & Running the Application

-This project is currently under **rapid development**.
-Expect frequent changes, potentially breaking ones, and know that major improvements are still needed to enhance stability and feature completeness.
+This project is currently in its **very early stages of development**.
+Expect frequent and potentially breaking changes, as many important features are still under construction and stability improvements are ongoing.

 ## 🛠️ Installation